Thermal masses and trapped-ion quantum spin models: a self-consistent approach to Yukawa-type interactions in the $\lambda\!\phi^4$ model: Critical line and trapped-ion spin-spin couplings

 In Appendix~\ref{sec: continuum} we evaluate analytically this integral with the help of Feynman parameters obtaining $f_{\rm c}=20.1055$, which certifies the good behaviour of the continuum limit of the lattice discretization.

 The quantum critical point of the $\lambda \phi^4$ theory in 1+1 dimensions has been studied with a variety of non-perturbative methods, such as Tensor Networks ~\cite{Delcamp_2020, Milsted_2013, Kadoh_2019} or Monte Carlo ~\cite{PhysRevD.99.034508}, among others ~\cite{Serone_2018, Elias_Mir__2017}.
 All these works find values near $f_{\rm c}\simeq 66.0$ with increasing levels of precision.
-The deviation of our self-consistent approach with respect to these more-accurate estimates was to be expected, and is common to any self-consistent mean-field treatment of a quantum many-body model that displays a quantum critical point.
+The deviation of our self-consistent approach from these more-accurate estimates is common to in quantum many-body models with critical points, as illustrated for instance by the mean-field underestimation $J/h|_{\rm c}=1/2$ of the critical point $h/J|_{\rm c}=1$ of the Ising model in a transverse field~\cite{PFEUTY197079}.
+Common to this type of mean-field treatments, our treatment overestimates the stability of the ordered symmetry-broken phase under an increase in the mass.
 We can say that the simplicity of our method, which reduces drastically the computational complexity to a solution of self-consistency equations, comes at a price.
 On the other hand, the interest of our approach lies in being the most economic one capable of coping with the divergences and still detecting the phase transition and study the phase diagram.
 Indeed, this simplicity will be crucial in the next section, where we will apply it to the trapped-ion quantum simulators of spin models~\cite{Friedenauer2008,Kim2010,doi:10.1126/science.1232296,doi:10.1126/science.1232296,doi:10.1126/science.1251422,Jurcevic2014,Richerme2014,Smith2016,Zhang2017,Tan2021,Morong2021}.
 Indeed, the non-standard dispersion relation \eqref{29}, responsible for the dipolar tail of the spin-spin interactions in Eq.~\eqref{eq:spin_spin_couplings_ions}, might be difficult to treat accurately with more precise methods, such as the aforementioned tensor networks which can approximate long-range couplings by using the so-called matrix-product operators.
 Moreover, since we are ultimately interested in dealing with non-zero temperatures, this would further increase the computational complexity of tensor-network methods, requiring again to work with matrix-product operators.
 Finally, in the context of the trapped-ion implementation, addressing the complete problem of the Yukawa-type spin-spin interactions would require solving the real-time dynamics of the spins under locally coupled to the phonons, which evolve on a much slower timescale in comparison to the effective $\lambda\phi^4$ model.
 This would require simulation long-time dynamics, which is a notably difficult for Tensor Networks, and out of reach for Monte Carlo methods due to the sign problem.
 Our self-consistent treatment should thus be seen as a proof of concept for the proposal to use thermal effects to study interacting QFTs with trapped-ion simulators.